turfaa/submerged/doc/story.md

 ### Storage room

 - Diving equipment: required to survive flooding.
-- Oxygen canisters: replenish oxygen level (if oxygen level too low, the player will die).
+- Oxygen canister: replenish oxygen level (if oxygen level too low, the player will die).
 - Crowbar: used to break hole in the reactor.

 ### Control room

-- Ship control AI: NPC, lock/unlock all hatches (except jammed ones).
+- Control AI: NPC, lock/unlock all hatches (except jammed ones).
 Requires power to function.
 Also activate Excalibur ADS (defends the sub from enemy attack) if given correct activation code (found in document in Wardroom).
-- Map: story
+- Map: see map of sub.
 - Radio: NPC, reveals secondary objective.
 Requires power to function.
 - Periscope: -